 Anyone with a life-limiting illness, registered with a Barnsley GP and over the age of 18 is eligible to access Barnsley Hospice’s The Orangery.
 Referrals must be made by a health service professional involved in a patient’s care.
 Our service is not just for patients with cancer, but for people with any life-limiting condition including heart and lung or neurological diseases.

 The Orangery – formerly known as our day therapy service – is a referral-only service.
 Referrals may be made by your GP, community nursing team, hospital/community palliative care team or another health care professional directly involved in your care.
 Please talk to them if you are interested in being referred.
-See our referral page here
+See our referral page for more information.

-No, I’m afraid not.
-You must be referred to the service by a health professional and a package of care and support will be organised with you.
+You must be referred to the service by a health professional, and a package of care and support will be organised with you.
 Please talk to your GP or palliative care team if you are interested in accessing these services.